sunchayn/snacks-console/README.md

 Snacks@console is a PHP based application.
 Before you use it, you have to make sure that your system is ready to run PHP applications.
 All web server such as [Laragon](https://laragon.org/) (recommended) or [XAMPP](https://www.apachefriends.org) provide bundle all the requirement to run a PHP based application in one package.

 After you setup your webserver.
-Open the command line inside the web server's root directory, usally www, and follow along the installation process
+Open the command line inside the web server's root directory, usally `www`, and follow along the installation process

 ### through composer
 we recommend installing this package through  [composer](http://getcomposer.org/) :